Love at first sight

 Truffles, cumin, red pepper, pesto, so many tastes and flavors.
 The Dutch have a visible passion for good cheese.
 Try a cheese tasting tour in Amsterdam, you won’t be disappointed.
 And bring back loads for the trip home!

-Amsterdam for families: a 2-day itinerary
+Amsterdam with kids: 2-day itinerary

 If you have just a day or two to explore Amsterdam, stay in the city center like we did.
 Most of the top attractions and the century-old canals are in the heart of the city and it is easy to walk everywhere.